saltandpurple/eks-tooling-demo/README.md

 ## AWS EKS ###

 ### Managed control plane
-- Basic Info
-- How to update
-Very reliable, have been using it extensively and never had any problems with control plane

-### Integration with other AWS services
+- Can be updated with a 'one-click-solution'.
+Very easy to use, exceedingly reliable.
+- EKS console shows k8s internals as well as related AWS resources.
-Well integrated with the other AWS services.
+- Well integrated with the other AWS services.
   - Compute/EC2
-- SecGroups + LBs + Network interfaces
+    - SecGroups, ENIs all work as expected
+  - Loadbalancers, EBS Volumes will be provisioned dynamically via integrated controllers/drivers
+    - Abstract resource (eg PersistentVolumeClaim, LoadBalancer) is created in k8s, the controller does the rest
   - IAM
     - Nodegroup Role + Cluster Role
+    - Permissions can be provided to individual workloads via ServiceAccount-Annotations or to all workloads via nodegroup role
   - ECR
       - Repository Permissions integrated with IAM
+      - All image repositories can be used, ECR is optional

 ---

 ## Kubectl ###

 Powerful, versatile, easy-to-use CLI.
-Provides extensive control of applications running on kubernetes as well as the cluster itself.
+Provides extensive control over resources running on kubernetes as well as the cluster itself.

 ### Getting access to the cluster - setting up your kubeconfig